 - While midwives are well-known for attending births, 53.3% of CNMs/CMs identify reproductive care and 33.1% identify primary care as main responsibilities in their full-time positions.
 Examples include annual exams, writing prescriptions, basic nutrition counseling, parenting education, patient education, and reproductive health visits.3

 - Medicaid reimbursement for CNM/CM care is mandatory in all states, and is 100% of the physician fee schedule under the Medicare part B fee schedule.
-Thirty-three states—roughly two thirds of the nation—also mandate private insurance reimbursement for midwifery services.
+The majority of states also mandate private insurance reimbursement for midwifery services.

 - Standards for education and certification in midwifery are identical for CNMs and CMs.

 - The Accreditation Commission for Midwifery Education (ACME) is the official accrediting body for CNM/CM education programs.
 There are 39 ACME-accredited midwifery education programs in the United States.5